 Which is Best?

 Every situation is different, but depending on the circumstances joint or sole custody might be better.
 Generally, it’s always best for a child to have a relationship with both parents.
 The only exception is if by having a relationship with one parent would put the child in danger mentally or physically, would it be best for a parent to file sole custody.

 There can be a combination of these types of custody orders depending on what is best for the child.
-Due to the complex nature of child custody, it is best to confer with a family law firm, like the Law Offices of Donald P. Schweitzer.
+Due to the complex nature of child custody, it is best to confer with a family law firm, like Schweitzer Law Partners.
 An experienced attorney will help you to understand the differences between joint and legal custody and assist with determining which is the best option for your child.

 Call us today at (626) 788-5225 to learn about your Pasadena child custody options.